mide18/hello-world-bare-metal/README.md

 ## Simple app deployed on a bare metal

-## Introduction to Bare metal and app dependencies installation
+## Introduction to Bare metal and App dependencies installation

-** Bare metal means that your application is running on the same OS as the hardware/server i.e. no other OS between the application running and hardware.
+* Bare metal means that your application is running on the same OS as the hardware/server i.e. no other OS between the application running and hardware.
 ### npm initialize
 * This is the initializer used to create package.json for the simple app, to app build
 ```